Future Of Fintech (FOF) Reaches Self Reported Market Cap of $811.50 Million

-Future Of Fintech (FOF) traded 0% higher against the US dollar during the twenty-four hour period ending at 16:00 PM E.T. on October 5th.
-During the last week, Future Of Fintech has traded down 0% against the US dollar.
-Future Of Fintech has a total market capitalization of $811.50 million and $1.30 worth of Future Of Fintech was traded on exchanges in the last day.
-One Future Of Fintech token can now be bought for about $0.26 or 0.00000427 BTC on popular exchanges.
+Future Of Fintech (FOF) traded 0% lower against the US dollar during the twenty-four hour period ending at 13:00 PM E.T. on October 9th.
+Over the last week, Future Of Fintech has traded down 0.1% against the US dollar.
+One Future Of Fintech token can currently be purchased for approximately $0.26 or 0.00000428 BTC on exchanges.
+Future Of Fintech has a total market cap of $811.50 million and $1.30 worth of Future Of Fintech was traded on exchanges in the last day.

 Future Of Fintech Token Profile

-Future Of Fintech’s launch date was December 7th, 2021.
+Future Of Fintech was first traded on December 7th, 2021.
 Future Of Fintech’s total supply is 200,000,000 tokens.
-Future Of Fintech’s official website is fofmine.com.
+The official website for Future Of Fintech is fofmine.com.
 Future Of Fintech’s official Twitter account is @fofcoin and its Facebook page is accessible here.

 [Telegram](https://t.me/fof%5Fofficial)[Medium](https://medium.com/@FOF%5FOfficial)